ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 2.6.0
+ - Hyperparameter tuning does happen on a sample of the train data from now on (sample size can be controlled)
+ - An experimental feature has been added, which tries to find unpredictable training data rows to delete them from the training
+   (this accelerates training, but costs a bit model performance)
+ - Blueprints can be accelerated with Nvidia RAPIDS (works on clustering only for now)
 * 2.5.9
  - optimized loss function for TabNet
 * 2.5.1